5 Steps to Improve Decision-Making in Sports By Yourself

 a) You typically don't get many repetitions with particular scenarios during games, and

-b) During games you want to focus on helping your team win, not improving your weaknesses
+b) During games, you want to focus on helping your team win, not improving your weaknesses

 Step 1 - Download the switchedon training app (don’t worry, it’s free)